Anadarko, Indian tycoon launch $4.5 billion Mozambique gas sale - sources

-HONG KONG/MUMBAI Anadarko Petroleum Corp (APC.N) and an Indian billionaire have launched the auction of a 20 percent stake in a Mozambique gas field that could fetch $4.5 billion (2.9 billion pounds), sources familiar with the matter told Reuters.
+HONG KONG/MUMBAI U.S. oil and gas explorer Anadarko Petroleum Corp (APC.N) and Indian billionaire Venugopal Dhoot have launched the auction of a 20 percent stake in a Mozambique gas field that could fetch $4.5 billion (2.9 billion pounds), sources familiar with the matter told Reuters.

-The Rovuma offshore field is a hot property after recent discoveries boosted Mozambique's gas reserves to around 150 trillion cubic feet, enough to supply world number one importer Japan for 35 years.
-The east African country is expected to eventually compete with Australia and Qatar as a major provider of liquefied natural gas (LNG) to Asia.
+The Rovuma offshore field is drawing major interest after recent discoveries boosted Mozambique's gas reserves to around 150 trillion cubic feet, enough to supply world number one importer Japan for 35 years.
+The east African country is expected to compete with Australia and Qatar as a major provider of liquefied natural gas (LNG) to Asia in the future.

-Last year Thai state oil company PTT Exploration and Production PCL PTTE.BK trumped Royal Dutch Shell Plc (RDSa.L) in a hotly contested battle for Cove Energy Plc and its 8.5 percent of the field.
-The $1.9 billion price tag for Cove implies the stake now on offer could fetch about $4.5 billion.
+PetroChina, India's Oil & Natural Gas Corp (ONGC.NS) and Exxon Mobil Corp (XOM.N) are among suitors expected to submit indicative proposals, sources with direct knowledge of the matter told Reuters.
+Royal Dutch Shell PLC (RDSa.L), which last year missed out on a stake in the same field when it lost a takeover battle for Cove Energy Plc, is also interested, they added.

+Shell, ONGC and Exxon declined to comment.
+PetroChina officials were not available for comment.

-Indian tycoon Venugopal Dhoot, who controls consumer electronics to mobile-phone services conglomerate Videocon Group, is leading the process and has hired Standard Chartered (STAN.L) and UBS UBSN.VX to handle the sale, the sources added.
+Dhoot, who controls consumer electronics to mobile-phone services conglomerate Videocon Group, is leading the process and has hired two investment banks to handle the sale, the sources added.

 First round bids are due on March 14 after an information memorandum on the sale was sent to potential bidders in early February, one of the sources said.